Summary of Key ARP ESSER Provisions

 20 Percent Reserve to Address the Academic Impact of Lost Instructional Time

-Section 2001(e)(1) of the ARP Act requires recipient school districts and charter schools to use an amount totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds to address the academic impact of lost instructional time through the implementation of evidence-based interventions, such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs; and ensure that such interventions respond to students' academic, social, emotional, and mental health needs and address the disproportionate impact of COVID-19 on underrepresented student subgroups (defined above).
+Section 2001(e)(1) of the ARP Act requires recipient school districts and charter schools to use an amount totaling not less than 20 percent of the LEA's total allocation of ARP ESSER funds to address the academic impact of lost instructional time through the implementation of evidence-based interventions (YouTube), such as summer learning or summer enrichment, extended day, comprehensive afterschool programs, or extended school year programs; and ensure that such interventions respond to students' academic, social, emotional, and mental health needs and address the disproportionate impact of COVID-19 on underrepresented student subgroups (defined above).

 LEAs are strongly encouraged to develop local plans based on consultation of PDE's Evidence Resource Center (ERC)—a customized website, designed by Pennsylvania educators and some of the nation's foremost education scholars.
 The ERC identifies strategies backed by rigorous research and allows educators to filter these strategies based on federal evidence tiers, school type or grade level, specific student groups, and other factors.
-An LEA operating under federal accountability designations, now extended through 2022, will be asked to assure that its LEA Plan for the Use of ARP ESSER Funds reflects consultation of the Evidence Resource Center.
+An LEA operating under federal accountability designations, now extended through 2022 (PDF), will be asked to assure that its LEA Plan for the Use of ARP ESSER Funds reflects consultation of the Evidence Resource Center.
 Appendix 1 includes additional sources for evidence-based reviews, including the What Works Clearinghouse, Evidence for ESSA, and other health- and safety-focused review resources.

-In planning for the 20 percent reserve, LEAs are encouraged to follow a process similar to comprehensive planning and school improvement planning, including conducting a needs assessment; establishing evidence-based, standards-aligned instructional programs; supporting schools and their communities in removing barriers to learning; customizing support systems to meet local needs and the context of individual schools; implementing data-informed human capital systems; and allocating resources based on the needs of individual schools and their communities.
+school improvement planning, including conducting a needs assessment; establishing evidence-based, standards-aligned instructional programs; supporting schools and their communities in removing barriers to learning; customizing support systems to meet local needs and the context of individual schools; implementing data-informed human capital systems; and allocating resources based on the needs of individual schools and their communities.
 Throughout the grant period, the process should continue in a cycle of improvement focused on results for students, and especially those students disproportionately impacted by the pandemic.

 How can equity center a local plan for addressing learning loss?